Tnail1994/StoryGameApi/docs/documentation.md

 I chose the Bootstrap framework for Angular because it allows me to quickly and easily create modern and clean element layouts using Bootstrap CSS classes.
 Furthermore, the Angular framework and other plugins offer many possibilities to further scale and customise the website.

 ## What could happen next?
-Coming user stories
+Coming user features

-### Story #6: As a player, I cannot add a sentence if the last sentence has already been set by me
+In this chapter I will give some examples of how the project could be extended.
+For one example, I will go into a bit more detail.
+I will skip the other examples.
+### New Feature #1: Adding rules to the game e.g. only one sentence in a row
-This user story has a large changeset coming up, which should be well thought out.
+This feature has a large changeset coming up, which should be well thought out.
 In this task, you need to think about how to track contributions.
 This is followed by many smaller subtasks such as
 - add a new domain `User`
 - add identification (which could be simple at first, like logging in with just the usernames)
 - only authorised users can view and contribute to stories